mcozine20/cs171-computer-systems/hw2-reclaiming-allocator/README.md

 # HW2 Reclaiming Allocator
 This is an allocator that reclaims free blocks of memory.
 It is an update on a simple pointer-bumping allocator and falls back to pointer-bumping when no reclaimed blocks are large enough to satisfy an allocation request.
 ## What I was given
+I was given a pointer-bumping allocator that allocated in a first-fit, address-ordered manner with no reclamation of free space.
+It had basic malloc, calloc, and realloc methods and an empty free method.
+It also had main and init methods, globals, constants, and macros.
 ## What I had to do
 "Begin with the pointer-bumping allocator of Project 0.
 Here, allocation was performed in a first-fit, address-ordered manner with no reclamation of free space.
 It was simple, but it worked.
 For this assignment, we want to alter that allocator.
 First, it must reclaim free space.
 Second, it must allocate from the collection of reclaimed blocks preferentially.
 That is, if the allocator can fulfill a request by using a block that was previously made free, then it must do so.
 Pointer bumping allocation should only be employed when no reclaimed blocks can satisfy the request." - Professor Scott F Kaplan